Ancient antwren

 The ancient antwren (Herpsilochmus gentryi) is a species of tropical bird in the family Thamnophilidae.
 It is primarily found in terra firme forests of northern Peru and southeastern Ecuador.
 This species was described in 1998 and named after the American botanist Alwyn Gentry.
 Habitat loss poses the greatest threat to this species.

 Taxonomy and systematics

 The ancient antwren was described in 1998 by Bret M. Whitney and Jose Alvarez Alonso.
 The holotype was collected along the Rio Tigre in the Department of Loreto, Peru.
-The specific epithet, gentryi, refers to the American botanist Alwyn Gentry.
-It is closely related to the Todd's Antwren, to which it may be a sister species.
+The specific epithet gentryi honors the American botanist Alwyn Gentry.
+It is closely related to the Todd's antwren, to which it may be a sister species.
 This species is monotypic, with no known subspecies.

 Description

 The ancient antwren is small passerine, with a total length of 10-11 centimeters (4 in) and weight of 10.2-11 grams.
 Sexual dimorphism is present in this species, but not as apparent when compared to other members of this genus.
 Adult males have solid black crowns with a bold yellowish supercilium, dark gray upperparts and rump, and yellowish throat and underparts.
 Females and subadults display whitish or yellow spots on the crown and generally have darker olive breasts and sides than adult males.
 The scapulars and coverts of this species are black tipped with white in all plumages, and the wings are overall short.
 The tail is short and graduated, with black rectrices outlined in white.